 There is an urgent need for us to rapidly shift from our current reliance on coal, oil and gas if we are to do our part to avoid dangerous climate change.

-In a report released during the international climate change negotiations in Marrakesh, research organisation Climate Analytics warned that rich countries must close all their coal-fired power plants by 2030 to have a chance of holding global warming to tolerable levels.
+In a report released during the international climate change negotiations in Marrakesh in 2016, research organisation Climate Analytics warned that rich countries must close all their coal-fired power plants by 2030 to have a chance of holding global warming to tolerable levels.

 A growing number of nations and state governments are moving to phase out coal fired power stations.
 For instance: